dthx2710/Dolicon-Blue-Archive/src/pages/student/shimiko.md

   indoor: B
 exSkill:
   exCost: 3
-  exText: Generates a shield and increases allies' defense within a specified
+  exText: Creates a piece of cover and increases allies' defense within the area
-    circular area by 16.3% (30 sec).
+    by 16.3% (26.2%) (30 secs).
+Increases the cover's HP by 20.1% of Shimiko's
+    HP at EX level 3, and 38% at EX level 5.
 normalText: Every 35 seconds, generates a shield with strength equivalent to 119% heal potency for an ally with the lowest HP (16 sec).
 enhancedText: Increases heal potency by 14%.